 Museum of Childhood

-The date has been confirmed as curators unpack 60 rarely-seen objects relating to childhood life, learning and play following a five-month refurbishment of the ground floor.
-Newly displayed items will include retro favourites like this Buzz Lightyear action figure from 2000 a Fisher-Price Chatter Telephone dating to 1979 and more!
+The Museum of Childhood is now once again open to the public.
+The brand new Gallery One features 60 rarely-seen objects relating to childhood life, learning and play following a five-month refurbishment of the ground floor.
+Newly displayed items include retro favourites like this Buzz Lightyear action figure from the year 2000, a Fisher-Price Chatter Telephone dating to 1979 and more!

 The Museum of Childhood has a place in the hearts of millions.
 The first museum in the world dedicated to the history of childhood, it displays toys and games from across the generations.
 The Museum also explores other aspects of growing up, from schooldays and clubs to clothing, health and holidays.